microsoft/vscode-docs/blogs/2021/10/11/webview-ui-toolkit.md

 ## What is the Webview UI Toolkit?

 At its core, the toolkit is a library of components that developers can use to build user interfaces inside extension webviews.
-It's important to understand that webviews should only be used if you absolutely need them.
-Take a look at the [webview guidelines](https://code.visualstudio.com/api/references/extension-guidelines#webviews) to learn more about when it is appropriate to use a webview.
+Note that this doesn't change our recommendation around [avoiding the use of webviews](https://code.visualstudio.com/api/references/extension-guidelines#webviews) in extensions unless you absolutely need them.

 Features of the library include: